-The Fund requires its managers to take cognisance of the SIP when constructing portfolios and to report regularly on the extent of their corporate engagement.
+The Fund generally does not impose any ethical restrictions on Fund Managers' capacity to invest.
+However, managers must take cognisance of the Statement of Investment Principles when constructing portfolios and are required to account for their actions and report on the extent of their corporate engagement.
 All managers have confirmed their commitment to advancing the principles of the UK Stewardship Code.